 The awards open for applications annually.
 The application process for the 2017/2018 award year has now closed and details about the next application period will be available in December 2017.
 If you are are considering applying during the next award cycle you may find it useful to download the materials below.

 If you have any questions about the application process or would like to find out more about the awards from a member of the steering group or a previous awardee, please contact Siobhan.email@example.com or 020 7647 3631.

-To see what previous award winners have to say about their projects and what winning the award meant to them, watch this short film from Royal College of Nursing.
+Take a look at what the 2016/17 awardees have to say about their projects and what winning the award meant to them in this short film from the Royal College of Nursing.

 For more information on the research projects, please contact firstname.lastname@example.org